jordansissel/elasticsearch-on-heroku/README.md

 ## Unsolved problems

-* Persistent storage - Heroku currently doesn't offer any persistent storage, to my knowledge, so when a dyno goes away (every day?), you'll lose data.
+* Persistent storage - Heroku currently doesn't offer any persistent storage, to my knowledge, so when a dyno goes away, you'll lose data.
 * Authentication - elasticsearch's REST api is unauthenticated, which is a problem on heroku because everything is publicly accessible.
 Might be able to hack something in if I can get access to the Jetty servlet stuff used internal to